ianrolls/IanRolls/README.md

 <h3> All above ML projects used Python (Pandas, NumPy) for data manipulation and cleaning, the SkLearn library for ML tools, and MatPlotLib/Seaborn for data visualization </h3>

-5. Mask_CycleGAN
+<h4> 5.
+Mask_CycleGAN </h4> <br />
-   * Davidson Hackathon project which won 1st prize for best use of machine learning.
+Davidson Hackathon project which won 1st prize for best use of machine learning.
 Our group used TensorFlow to create a generative adversarial network that would take an image of someone with a mesk on and generate a face beneath.
 We used an open source Kaggle dataset containing thousands of images with corresponding photos of people with/without a mask on.
-Although we werent given proper time and resources to fully train our model, we created an overfitted proof of concept.
+Although we werent given proper time and resources to fully train our model, we created an overfitted proof of concept. <br />

 <h3>OPTIMIZATION PROJECT:</h3>
 This project was created for a linear and discrete optimization class, my partner and I used the GurobiPy optimization software to optimize the BART transportation schedule to minimize resource cost while still properly serving every rider who wanted to access the transit network.
 We were able to find the optimal frequency to run trains along each line given ridership constrants, train inventory contraints, and a base constraint that every station should have a train arriving each 15m.